Table Of Contents

 When it comes to selecting plants for your garden, think local.
 Plants native to your location are like old friends.
 They are already accustomed to the quirks of your specific climate, making them naturally resilient to winter's icy touch.

-Monitoring and Assessing Damage
+Monitoring and assessing damage

 If you can keep a vigilant eye during winter, this will be your plants' first line of defense.